mquangpham575/Uma-Musume-Club-Fan-Tracking/README.md

 # 📄 Uma Club Tracking

-This project fetches **club friend history data** from [ChronoGenesis](https://chronogenesis.net/).Automatically exports it into a **formatted Google Spreadsheet** — complete with borders, totals, averages, and conditional formatting.
+This project fetches **club friend history data** from [ChronoGenesis](https://chronogenesis.net/).
+Automatically exports it into a **formatted Google Spreadsheet** — complete with borders, totals, averages, and conditional formatting.

 ![preview](assets/preview.png)